-In this era of Covid19 pandemic many couples find themselves living a very close proximity, this new trend is revealing how couples interact with each other and how each partner feels about their relationship.
-In my practice I am encountering couples on the brink of divorcing / separating, couples complaining of lack of intimacy - this to be not only sexual but also physical and emotional - couples lacking of communication or as opposed experiencing violent communication, holding grudges and perpetuating the Stone Walling techniques, not exactly a happy scenario it appear to surface, here.
+In this era of Covid19 pandemic many couples find themselves living a close proximity, this new trend is revealing how couples interact with each other and how each partner feels about their relationship.
+In my practice I am encountering couples on the brink of divorcing / separating, couples complaining of lack of intimacy - this to be not only sexual but also physical and emotional - couples lacking communication or as opposed experiencing violent communication, holding grudges, and perpetuating the Stone Walling techniques, not exactly a happy scenario it appears to surface, here.

-The general concept about marriage does not preclude the feeling of loneliness, two peopel in the relationship such as it is easily assumable marriage protects from loneliness...but does it?
-It's actually relatively common to feel alone in a marriage: One in three married people over age 45 report being lonely, according to a national survey in 2018, however, it does necessarily means it has to become the new normal, what it does show underlay issues being kept dormant they are now surfacing, they are becoming more noticeable.
+The general concept about marriage does not preclude the feeling of loneliness, two people in the relationship such as it is easily assumable marriage protects from loneliness...but does it?
+It's common to feel alone in a marriage: One in three married people over age 45 report being lonely, according to a national survey in 2018, however, it does necessarily mean it has to become the new normal, what it does show underlay issues being kept dormant they are now surfacing, they are becoming more noticeable.

 Loneliness is a deeper thing because it's more of a psychological state where people feel like their relationships, the quantity of their relationships, the quality of their relationships, are not where they need to be, you can be lonely and not be alone.
 You can literally be surrounded by a whole bunch of people and still feel like you're lonely.